danielaparker/jsoncons/doc/ref/basic_json_options.md

 > class basic_json_options;
 ```

-Specifies options for encoding and decoding JSON text.
+Specifies options for parsing and serializing JSON text.

 The default floating point format is [float_chars_format::general](float_chars_format.md).
 The default precision is shortest representation, e.g. 1.1 read will remain `1.1` when written, and not become `1.1000000000000001` (an equivalent but longer representation.)